 Measurement required for greenhouse and land

-First, you need an indoor space.
+First, for saffron farming, you need an indoor space.
 The meter and dimensions of the space can be different, typically using 150 meters of space, any structure (brick-mud-cement-straw-mud building can be used).

 The land required for a 150 m greenhouse is about 4000 m with adequate soil and water.
 So you must test your soil and water of your land before starting.